miracle2k/webassets/docs/generic/custom_resolver.rst

 However, in practice, you will usually want to override the builtin :class:`Resolver`, and customize it's behaviour where necessary.
-The default resolver already splits what is is doing into multiple methods; so that you can either override then, or refer to them in your own implementation, as makes sense.
+The default resolver already splits what is is doing into multiple methods; so that you can either override them, or refer to them in your own implementation, as makes sense.

-Instead of the official entry points above, may may instead prefer to override the following methods of the default resolver class:
+Instead of the official entrypoints above, you may instead prefer to override the following methods of the default resolver class:

 .. automethod:: Resolver.search_for_source